Listen to the blog or read it below.

 The act says that, “No otherwise qualified individual with a disability in the United States shall solely by reason of her or his disability, be excluded from the participation in, or be denied the benefits of, or be subjected to discrimination under any program or activity receiving Federal financial assistance or any program or activity conducted by any Executive agency or by the United States Postal Service.”

-This law focuses on the advancement of technology and to ensure that information technology systems and web content must be accessible to all.
-States must ensure that all programs using technology should comply with section 508 at a satisfactory level in order to qualify for any type of program funding.
+In 1986, Section 508 was also implemented, however with less success than that of section 504.
+By 1998, it was amended to the Rehabilitation Act and signed into law successfully.
+Section 508 focuses on the advancement of technology.
+It’s designed to ensure that information technology systems and web content is accessible to all.
+States must ensure that all programs using technology comply with Section 508 at a satisfactory level in order to qualify for any type of program funding.

 Section 508 requires Federal electronic and information technology to be accessible to people with disabilities, whether they be employees or members of the general public.
 An accessible IT system is defined as one that can be operated in a variety of ways and therefore doesn’t rely on a single sense or ability of the user.
 This definition ensures individuals with visual impairments, those who are Deaf or hard of hearing and others are provided with technology that they can utilize effectively.

 From a school’s or business’s website itself to the videos it’s uploading on social to the training and courses its conducting to the events its holding, there are no shortage of online formats which require accessibility and accommodations for the inclusion of all individuals encountering them.
 While the law may be trickier to gauge, the fixes are simple.